-Register and attend this 1-day course to best prepare for the New Year 11 Earth and Environmental Science Syllabus through this hands-on STANSW NESA Registered PD workshop.
+Register and attend this 1-day course to best prepare for the New Year 11 Earth and Environmental Science Syllabus through this hands-on registered PD workshop.
 Please choose from the following options:

 - Others for 2019 (EOI)

 This course enables Stage 6 EES teachers better understand the Year 11 syllabus and select relevant teaching resources.
 EES is under-served by textbook publishers and the subject lends itself to a local focus which is difficult to provide in a state wide text.

 In the introductory session, participants describe their teaching context, experience and opportunities for field work in the local area.
 Next, participants work in pairs to examine inquiry questions in the Year 11 syllabus, identifying familiar and new content, as well as the areas that build upon knowledge from Stage 4 and 5.
 The group will summarise and discuss, identifying areas of greatest need for resources.
 A list of helpful resources and activities for each Inquiry question will provide a starting point for selecting materials appropriate to the individual context of participants.